 We monitor your progress through pulse and tongue diagnosis, blood pressure and temperatures.

 Pregnancy is probably one of the biggest challenges your body will ever go through.
 It takes an incredible amount of energy to produce a healthy baby.
-But acupuncture and Chinese herbs can do wonders to get you back on your feet faster.
+But acupuncture and can do wonders to get you back on your feet faster.